-We are a party to a voting agreement, dated as of March 23, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
+We are a party to a voting agreement, dated as of November 29, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
+Such holders consisted of entities affiliated with OrbiMed, PureTech Health and Novartis, each a 5% stockholder.
+Each of PureTech Health and OrbiMed have appointed representatives to our board of directors.
 The voting agreement provides the holders the right to elect certain directors to the Board.
-Pursuant to the voting agreement, we agreed to appoint to our board of directors three representatives designated by PureTech Health, who are David Steinberg, Bharatt Chowrira and Raju Kucherlapati.
+Pursuant to the voting agreement, we agreed to appoint to our board of directors two representatives designated by PureTech Health, who are David Steinberg and Raju Kucherlapati, and one representative designated by an entity affiliated with OrbiMed who is Jonathan Silverstein.
 The voting agreement will terminate upon completion of this offering.